Railway Drain Screen Wire Cables Power Cables SER Earth Cables

 1 Vital individually shielded twisted pair multicore

-2 Single core cable for Bonding to the running rails
+2 Single core cables for Bonding to the running rails

 • Power cables will be contained within equipment rooms in both tunnel and open sections, they are therefore required to be LS0H.